Ananta Tamang: U-23

 Tamang represented Nepal during the 2016 AFC U-23 Championship qualification but his country had a disastrous campaign, losing all four games and failing to score a single goal.
 Tamang himself had a particularly poor game against Iran where the last two goals of the match where the result of Tamang's poor headed clearances.

 Style of play

-Tamang comes from traditional cloth.
+Tamang comes from a traditional cut of cloth.
 With excellent 1v1 skills, he relies heavily on tackles, last man challenges, and interceptions to get rid of the dangers.
 His ability to consistently be on track with opposition strikers till the last moment is the key attribute.